bison--/tBot/README.md

 * `!!masters list` list masters
 * `!silence` activate/deactivate ALL chats from the bot
 * `!takebluepill`, `!bluepill` kills the short time memory / resets all timers for chat and interval messages
-* `!rude add someTwitchUser` adds a user to the RUDE list and he will be completely ignored.
+* `!rude add someTwitchUser` adds a user to the RUDE list, he will be completely ignored.
 Username is case-sensitive AND without the @